mdn/content/files/en-us/web/html/element/td/index.md

 This element includes the [global attributes](/en-US/docs/Web/HTML/Global_attributes).

 - `colspan`
-  - : Contains a non-negative integer value that indicates for how many columns the data cell extends.
-Its default value is `1`.
-Values higher than 1000 will be considered as incorrect and will be set to the default value (`1`).
+  - : Contains a non-negative integer value that indicates how many columns the data cell spans or extends.
+The default value is `1`.
+User agents dismiss values higher than 1000 as incorrect, setting to the default value (`1`).
 - `headers`
-  - : Contains a list of space-separated strings, each corresponding to the `id` attribute of the {{HTMLElement("th")}} elements that apply to this element.
+  - : Contains a list of space-separated strings, each corresponding to the `id` attribute of the {{HTMLElement("th")}} elements that provide headings for this table cell.
 - `rowspan`
-  - : Contains a non-negative integer value that indicates for how many rows the data cell extends.
-Its default value is `1`; if its value is set to `0`, it extends until the end of the table section ({{HTMLElement("thead")}}, {{HTMLElement("tbody")}}, {{HTMLElement("tfoot")}}, even if implicitly defined), that the cell belongs to.
-Values higher than 65534 are clipped down to 65534.
+  - : Contains a non-negative integer value that indicates for how many rows the data cell spans or extends.
+The default value is `1`; if its value is set to `0`, it extends until the end of the table grouping section ({{HTMLElement("thead")}}, {{HTMLElement("tbody")}}, {{HTMLElement("tfoot")}}, even if implicitly defined), that the cell belongs to.
+Values higher than `65534` are clipped to `65534`.

 ### Deprecated attributes